Colourblindness/HWID-Authentication-System/README.md

 ## Versions
 The HWID authentication system is not designed for a specific version of minecraft forge, you can use it in any minecraft forge version.
+Delete HWIDManager.hwidcheck; from ur main class so it sends u the info before hwidmanager does the job.

 ## Credits